 Colleen Harwood is the senior manager of grant operations at the Washington Center for Equitable Growth.
 She is responsible for the management and administration of the grant program and the Dissertation Scholars program.
 Prior to joining Equitable Growth, she was a program analyst for the Pro Bono Innovation Fund and Disaster Grants Program at the Legal Services Corporation.
 Before that, she administered the grant program for the American Psychological Foundation.
 She holds a B.A. in psychology from Catholic University and an M.P.A. from George Mason University.

-Emilie Openchowski is the editorial manager at the Washington Center for Equitable Growth.
+Emilie Openchowski is the senior manager of editorial at the Washington Center for Equitable Growth.
 Previously, she worked at the Center for American Progress and the Clinton Foundation on the CGI University team.
 She has a Master of Science degree in political sociology from the London School of Economics and Political Science and a bachelor’s degree in journalism and government and politics from the University of Maryland, College Park.

-Shanteal Lake is the manager of events and external engagement at the Washington Center for Equitable Growth.
+Shanteal Lake is the senior manager of events and external engagement at the Washington Center for Equitable Growth.
 Prior to joining Equitable Growth, she managed a variety of work streams and policy portfolios focused on eliminating inequities in education with clients such as the U.S. Chamber of Commerce Foundation, Collaborative for Student Success, and the Smarter Balanced Assessment Consortium.
 Previously, she served on the U.S. House of Representatives’ Committee on Education and the Workforce, where she supported the committee’s messaging, media coverage, and digital presence across a diverse range of public policy issues.
 Shanteal holds an M.A. in political and strategic communication from American University and a B.A. in political science from Spelman College.

 Elena Waskey is the senior director of communications and marketing at the Washington Center for Equitable Growth.
 Prior to joining Equitable Growth, she served as an account director at Crosscut Strategies, a strategic communications firm, where she advised nonprofits and startups on how to grow their brand and increase their influence.
 Before that, Waskey led the communications team at the National Governors Association, the bipartisan organization of the nation’s governors.
 While there, she helped craft messages across a variety of public policy issues important to states, and grew the organization’s media coverage and digital presence exponentially, effectively managing its reputation inside and outside the Beltway.